MNM Hits

 It airs the greatest hits from the past and present, without advertising or presenters.
-Every hour there is the news from the mother station MNM.
+MNM Hits with VAT: A New Era for Music BroadcastingEvery hour there is the news from the mother station MNM.
 MNM Hits can be heard via DAB, internet streaming or digital television.

-First the station was called Donna hitbits.
+First the station was called Donna Hitbits.
 But because mother station Donna on January 5, 2009 made place for the new radio station MNM, Donna hitbits was replaced by MNM hits.